 The Office of Revenue Analysis acknowledges and sincerely appreciates the time, effort, and courtesy of officials in the Washington metropolitan area who cooperated in providing information for this report.
 To properly compare tax rates and tax burdens, uniform and reliable data must be used.
 Officials from the area jurisdictions assist with data compilation included in this report.
-Part I of this volume compares tax burdens for the 2021 tax year and Part II compares tax rates effective as of January 1, 2022.
+Part I of this volume compares tax burdens for the 2022 tax year and Part II compares tax rates effective as of January 1, 2023.

-Appreciation is extended to the many local officials in various offices who responded to our survey and provided data in response to our follow up inquiries.
+Appreciation is extended to the many local officials in various offices who responded to our survey and provided data in response to our follow-up inquiries.
 Their cooperation in providing information and their helpful suggestions make this publication possible.
-I would like to thank Lori Metcalf for her years of service and work on prior Metro Tax Burden Studies.
-Over the ten years Dr. Metcalf worked with ORA, her work on the report has developed a revered relationship with colleagues across 50 states and built a first-rate methodology.
-I am grateful for her expertise over the years and thank her for continued support on the 2021 report as she transitioned to a new opportunity.
-I would also like to thank Susan Steward, Charlotte Otabor, and Kevin Hundelt, who conducted the research and prepared this document, and Farhad Niami and Bob Zuraski who offered editing assistance.
+I would also like to thank Susan Steward, Charlotte Otabor, and Kevin Hundelt, who conducted the research and prepared this document, and Farhad Niami and Bob Zuraski, who offered editing assistance.